openstack/diskimage-builder/README.md

 Make as many of the following subdirectories as you need, depending on what part of the process you need to customise:

+* block-device-size.d: Alter the size (in GB) of the disk image.
+This is useful when a particular flavour will require a certain minimum (or maximum) size.
+  You can either error and stop the build, or adjust the size to match.
+  NB: Due to the current simple implementation, the last output value wins so this should be used rarely - only one flavour in a mix can reliably set a size.

+ * outputs: $IMAGE\_SIZE={size_in_GB}
+ * inputs: $IMAGE_SIZE={size_in_GB}

 * block-device.d: customise the block device that the image will be made on (e.g. to make partitions).